Level Mountain: Structure

 Level Mountain has a volume of 860 km3 and an area of 1800 km2, although at least one estimate of its areal extent is as much as 3000 km2.
 Because of its great extent Level Mountain can be seen from outer space.
 This, coupled with snow and elevation, helps define the geology of the region.
 Level Mountain dominates the Nahlin Plateau, a subdivision of the larger Stikine Plateau.

-Level Mountain comprises two principal components: a voluminous basal shield volcano and an overlying eroded stratovolcano.
+Level Mountain consists of two principal components: a voluminous basal shield volcano and an overlying eroded stratovolcano.
 The lower, but more extensive basal shield volcano rises from an elevation of 900 to 1400 m above the surrounding forested lowlands much like an inverted dishware plate.
 It is 70 km long and 45 km wide with a net altitudinal reach of only 750 m.
 This part of the mountain forms a broad, oval-shaped, north–south trending lava plateau on which local streams flow.
 The south and west sides of the plateau are marked by a well-defined, but dissected escarpment.
 In contrast, the north and east plateau boundaries are less clear.
 V-shaped stream canyons occur along the lava plateau margin, exposing a section of Tertiary basalts along the Grand Canyon of the Stikine.

 From an elevation of 1400 m onwards the overlying stratovolcano is dominant.
-Ridges and peaks prevail at an elevation of 1520 m and comprise the Level Mountain Range.
+Ridges and peaks prevail at an elevation of 1520 m and form the Level Mountain Range.
 These rise more steeply to 1980 m, eventually reaching the highest point of 2164 m at Meszah Peak.
 Therefore, when viewed from a distance, Level Mountain appears unusually flat except for a number of black peaks on its summit which have the appearance of enormous volcanic cones.

 Biogeography

 Level Mountain is in the Stikine Plateau Ecosection, an area of partially dissected upland characterized by rounded ridges and wide valleys.
-It contains several small lakes, marshes, muskegs and streams, the latter of which drain into the Stikine River, Taku River and Liard River watersheds.
+It contains several small lakes, marshes, muskegs and streams, the latter of which drain into the Stikine, Taku and Liard watersheds.
 Boreal black and white spruce are present in valley bottoms, black spruce being commonly found around wetlands such as muskegs.
 Level Mountain has been described as the most impressive feature in the Stikine Plateau Ecosection; it is one of the few locations in this ecosection where alpine vegetation can be found.
 Although alpine vegetation of the Stikine Plateau Ecosection can be lush and grass-rich above the tree line, wetlands and muskegs are the dominant ecosystems on Level Mountain.

-The Stikine Plateau Ecosection is one of seven ecosections comprising the Boreal Mountains and Plateaus Ecoregion, a large ecological region of northwestern British Columbia encompassing high plateaus and rugged mountains with intervening lowlands.
+The Stikine Plateau Ecosection is one of seven ecosections composing the Boreal Mountains and Plateaus Ecoregion, a large ecological region of northwestern British Columbia encompassing high plateaus and rugged mountains with intervening lowlands.
 Boreal forests of black and white spruce occur in the lowlands and valley bottoms of this ecoregion whereas birch, spruce and willow form forests on the mid-slopes.
 Extensive alpine altai fescue covers the upper slopes, but barren rock is abundant at higher elevations.
 A cold, dry boreal mountain climate characterizes this ecoregion.